uri-library-data-services/iassist-preview/content/blog/data-versus-conventional-wisdom-book-review.md

 > a natural experiment on a grand scale.
 This is hardly the goal in the
 > mind of the Chicago school officials who conceived the lottery.
 But
 > when viewed in this way, the lottery offers a wonderful means of
-> measuring just how much school choice \-- or, really, a better school
+> measuring just how much school choice -- or, really, a better school
-> \-- truly matters (p.
+> -- truly matters (p.
 158).

-A final interwoven theme is the authors\' reliance on data, although at times they mistakenly use information and data interchangeably.
-They assert, \"*If you learn to look at data in the right way, you can explain riddles that otherwise might have seemed impossible* (p.
-14).\" You find them often asking, \"*What do the data reveal*?\" In the tradition of one tribe of economists, measurement is paramount:
+A final interwoven theme is the authors' reliance on data, although at times they mistakenly use information and data interchangeably.
+They assert, "*If you learn to look at data in the right way, you can explain riddles that otherwise might have seemed impossible* (p.
+14)."
+You find them often asking, "*What do the data reveal*?"
+In the tradition of one tribe of economists, measurement is paramount:
-\"*Knowing what to measure and how to measure it makes a complicated world much less* (p.
-14).\"
+"*Knowing what to measure and how to measure it makes a complicated world much less* (p.
+14)."